TomLeeLive/Gaia3D-mago3d-doc/foss4g/guides/english/2_Processing_Guide_En.md

 - Navigate to `C:\mago3d\workspace\geoserver\data` path and confirm that data is correctly placed.
     - data > khlongtoei_transportation.gpkg, T47PPR_20240430T033541_TCI_10m.tif

+The sample code already includes the workspace and layer name for GeoServer.
+It’s recommended to stick to the guide and use the same names to avoid confusion.

 ## 2. Create Workspace